 A fundamental requirement for exchange of scientific data is the ability to describe precisely the physical quantities being represented.
 To some extent this is the role of the long_name attribute as defined in the NUG.
 However, usage of long_name is completely ad-hoc.
-For some applications it would be desirable to have a more definitive description of the quantity, which would allow users of data from different sources to determine whether quantities were in fact comparable.
+For some applications it would be desirable to have a more definitive description of the quantity, which would allow users of data from different sources (some of which might be models and others observational) to determine whether quantities were in fact comparable.
 For this reason an optional mechanism for uniquely associating each variable with a standard name is provided.